-175 3.2 Choosing an optimal spatial interpolation scheme
+3.2 Choosing an optimal spatial interpolation scheme

 As the primary usage of EMO-5 is to support an operational flood forecasting service, the data need to be delivered in a timely manner and at a good level of quality, while the operational framework needs to be robust and easy maintainable.
-Three spatial interpolation schemes - Inverse Distance Weighting (IDW), Modified SPHEREMAP, and Ordinary Kriging - were compared and evaluated in terms of reliability, specifically regarding uncertainty and computational cost.
+Three spatial interpolation schemes - inverse distance weighting (IDW), modified SPHEREMAP, and ordinary kriging - were compared and evaluated in terms of reliability, specifically regarding uncertainty and computational cost.
 The three interpolation schemes are briefly described in Table 4.

-The quality of each of the interpolation schemes was derived through a leave-one-out cross-validation.
+The quality of each of the interpolation schemes was derived through a leave-one-out cross validation.
 This means that for each iteration of the interpolated field, one station was left out and then later on compared with its interpolated value.
-This was done for around 4000 randomly chosen stations evenly distributed over high and low density station areas, and those pairs of interpolated and real observations were used to compute the uncertainty estimates.
-A similar approach was applied by Hofstra et al. (2008) for the ECA&D data set.
+This was done for around 4000 randomly chosen stations evenly distributed over high and low station density areas, and the pairs of interpolated and real observations were used to compute the uncertainty estimates.
+A similar approach was applied by Hofstra et al. (2008) for the ECA&D dataset.
 The three tested interpolation schemes used the same setting, as far as possible.
-These identical settings were: at least four and at maximum ten stations were used to compute the grid cell value and no restriction 190 in the distance to find the nearest four neighbouring stations.
-The initial search radius to find the nearest stations was calculated as described in Shepard, 1968.
-Further scheme dependent settings are mentioned in Table 4.
+These identical settings were as follows: at least four and at maximum ten stations were used to compute the grid cell value and no restriction in the distance to find the nearest four neighbouring stations was applied.
+The initial search radius to find the nearest stations was calculated as described in Shepard (1968).
+Further scheme-dependent settings are mentioned in Table 4.